jeremycherfas/user/pages/03.blog/it-is-risen-again/item.md

 A blasted car alarm has been screeching for over an hour.
 That's going to make sleeping fun.

 _P.s.
 I now know that it probably was not the heat and the plastic bag.
 More likely, it was simply over-proofed.
 The enzymes can apparently turn on the gluten and destory the network.
-Who knoew?_
+Who knew?_